linode/docs/docs/databases/elasticsearch/Visualize-Apache-Web-Server-Logs-using-Elastic-Stack-on-Debian-8.md

 ![Kibana 5 Select Pie Chart Configuration](/docs/assets/elastic-stack-debian-8-kibana-finished-pie.png)

-Observe that only a portion of requests have returned a 404 response code (remember to change the aforementioned time span, if your curl requests occurred earlier than you are currently viewing).
-This approach of collecting summarized statistics about the values of fields within your logs can be similarly applied to other fields such as the http verb (GET, POST, etc.) or even create summaries of numerical data, such as the total amount of bytes transferred over a given period of time.
+Observe that only a portion of requests have returned a 404 response code (remember to change the aforementioned time span if your curl requests occurred earlier than you are currently viewing).
+This approach of collecting summarized statistics about the values of fields within your logs can be similarly applied to other fields, such as the http verb (GET, POST, etc.), or can even create summaries of numerical data, such as the total amount of bytes transferred over a given time period.

-If you wish to save this visualization to use later on, click the "Save" button near the top of the browser window to give to the visualization a name and save it permanently to Elasticsearch.
+If you wish to save this visualization for use later use, click the "Save" button near the top of the browser window to name the visualization and save it permanently to Elasticsearch.

 ## Further Reading

-Although this tutorial has provided an overview of each piece of the stack, more reading is available to further expand upon additional ways to process and view data, such as additional Logstash filters to enrich log data or other Kibana visualizations to present data in new and useful ways.
+Although this tutorial has provided an overview of each piece of the Elastic stack, more reading is available to learn additional ways to process and view data, such as additional Logstash filters to enrich log data, or other Kibana visualizations to present data in new and useful ways.

 Comprehensive documentation for each piece of the stack is available from the Elastic web site:

 - The [Elasticsearch reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) contains additional information regarding how to operate Elasticsearch, including clustering, managing indices, and more.
-- The [Logstash documentation](https://www.elastic.co/guide/en/logstash/current/index.html) contains useful information on additional plugins that can further process raw data such as geolocating IP addresses, parsing user-agent strings, and other plugins.
+- The [Logstash documentation](https://www.elastic.co/guide/en/logstash/current/index.html) contains useful information on additional plug-ins that can further process raw data, such as geolocating IP addresses, parsing user-agent strings, and other plug-ins.
 - [Kibana's documentation pages](https://www.elastic.co/guide/en/kibana/current/index.html) provide additional information regarding how to create useful visualizations and dashboards.